HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 }
 {% endraw %}{% endhighlight %}

 The code above should look pretty familiar to you at this point.
-We are noramlising the total offset to be the offset for just this section by subtracting the end of the previous section.
+We are normalising the total offset to be the offset for just this section by subtracting the end of the previous section.
 Then we calculate the duration of the scrolling by subtracting the end of the last section from the end of the current section.
 The duration will be used shortly.

 The calculated offset is then used to translate the app container to simulate the scrolling as mentioned.
 We also translate each of the pictures by two different constants multiplied by the offset.
 By using two different values here we are creating the parallax effect because each image is moving at a different pace.